Rogdham/pyzstd/index.rst

         The last mode used to this compressor, its value can be :py:attr:`~ZstdCompressor.CONTINUE`, :py:attr:`~ZstdCompressor.FLUSH_BLOCK`, :py:attr:`~ZstdCompressor.FLUSH_FRAME`.
 Initialized to :py:attr:`~ZstdCompressor.FLUSH_FRAME`.

-        It can be used to get the current state of a compressor, such as, a block ends, a frame ends.
+        It can be used to get the current state of a compressor, such as, data flushed, a frame ended.

     .. py:attribute:: CONTINUE